 Part II.
 Lifelong Learning and Self-Assessment

-ABR requires diplomates to earn at least 250 hours of Category 1 CME credit over the past 3 years, 25 of which must be self-assessment CME (SA-CME).
+ABR requires diplomates to earn at least 75 hours of Category 1 CME credit over the past 3 years, 25 of which must be self-assessment CME (SA-CME).

 Part III.
 Cognitive Expertise